Praqma/web-alliance/_pages/gatherings.md

 **The CoDe Alliance** is gathering every six month.
 Gatherings are hosted by one of the members; we share thoughts, presentations, and demo results and new approaches.

-## Next gathering is at Volvo in Gothenburg 13th and 14th of November
+## The next gathering is at Volvo in Gothenburg on November 13th and 14th

 ![Alliance Chat](/images/7th-gathering-v3.jpg){: .pic .right .medium }